-Walmart overtakes Amazon in shoppers' search for Black Friday bargains - NewsBreak
+Walmart Overtakes Amazon in Shoppers' Search for Black Friday Bargains - NewsBreak

 It’s almost holiday time and the selection at Costco is proof: Aisles at the warehouse retailer are packed with Christmas decorations, gift options are scattered throughout all departments and bakery goods are definitely starting to lean into pumpkin/apple territory.
 But those warm and fuzzy holiday feels aren’t the only...

-Will you be lucky enough to get a Trader Joe's in your area?
+Over the past year, your grocery bill has skyrocketed.
+You're not alone, as prices for food at home surged 10.8% for the year ended April 2022 -- the largest 12-month percentage increase since the...

-This 85-inch LG 4K TV just hit lowest price ever in Black Friday deal
+85-inch Samsung 4K HDR TV falls to cheapest ever price in Black Friday sale

-Amazon just won all Black Friday TV deals with a massive 86-inch 4K TV on sale for just $996.

 Digital Trends